 This course provides an overview of the financial reporting process.
 It concentrates on the recording process and the production of financial statements.

-This course is an introduction to Quickbooks.
-It provides hands-on instruction in regards to setting up Quickbooks to use as a system for small businesses.
+This course is an introduction to QuickBooks.
+It provides hands-on instruction in regards to setting up QuickBooks for small businesses.

-This course is intended to provide students with an in-depth knowledge of the fundamental cost accounting techniques for the use in manufacturing and service environments.
-Emphasis is placed on product/service cost determination using Job Order Systems, Process Costing systems and Standard Cost practices.
+This course is intended to provide students with an in-depth knowledge of the fundamental cost accounting techniques for use in manufacturing and service environments.
+Emphasis is placed on product/service cost determination using job order systems, process costing systems and standard cost practices.